slow periods in busienss

 • Supply chain distributors and manufacturers

-• Vendors selling through Costco, Walmart and other mass retailers
+• Vendors selling through Costco, Walmart, and other mass retailers

 • Textile, clothing, accessories, and other wholesalers